 Subject Test scores should be compared only with other scores on the same Subject Tests (for example, a 680 on the Physics Test is not equivalent to a 680 on the Chemistry Test).
 Percentile ranks should be compared only if they are based on the same reference population.

-Departments and programs are encouraged to transition from using Verbal Reasoning and Quantitative Reasoning scores on the prior 200–800 score scale to using scores on the new 130–170 score scale.
+Departments and programs are encouraged to transition from using Verbal Reasoning and Quantitative Reasoning scores on the prior 200–800 score scale to using scores on the current 130–170 score scale.
 The estimated Verbal Reasoning and Quantitative Reasoning scores based on the concordance and the actual scores from examinees who took the revised General Test on August 1, 2011, or later can be used to facilitate the transition and score interpretation.

-The concordance tables may be appropriately used for translating an institution's historical guidelines for GRE Verbal Reasoning and Quantitative Reasoning scores on the prior 200–800 scale to the new 130–170 scale.
+The concordance tables may be appropriately used for translating an institution's historical guidelines for GRE Verbal Reasoning and Quantitative Reasoning scores on the prior 200–800 scale to the current 130–170 scale.
 Using the tables in this way should result in the selection of approximately the same proportion of examinees.
 Note that the scores in the concordance tables are approximations, not equivalences.
-An examinee who has a particular score on the prior GRE scale would not necessarily obtain the concorded score on the new scale if he/she were to take the revised General Test.
+An examinee who has a particular score on the prior GRE scale would not necessarily obtain the concorded score on the current scale if he/she were to take the revised General Test.

 Normally Appropriate Uses and Uses Without Supporting Validity Evidence

 The suitability of a GRE test for a particular use should be explicitly examined before using test scores for that purpose.
 The following lists of appropriate uses of GRE scores and identified GRE score uses without supporting validity evidence are based on the policies and guidelines outlined above.
 The lists are meant to be illustrative, not exhaustive, in nature.
 Uses other than those listed below should be discussed in advance with GRE Program staff to determine their appropriateness.